Wave Petunias 101: A Beginner’s Guide to Planting and Caring

 How far they spread and how high they get is determined by how closely plants are spaced – the closer the spacing, the taller the plants.

-I grew Tidal Wave Silver and it grew up and over other plants like some tall daisies, a rose, and more.
-These things are great for growing over a wall you wish to disguise!
+I grew Tidal Wave Silver and it grew up and over other plants growing nearby, some tall daisies, a rose, and more.
+These petunias are great for growing over a wall you wish to disguise!

 Tidal Wave silver wave petunias in the garden.